-New genetic disorder of balance and cognition discoveredDecember 7th, 2012 in Genetics /
+New genetic disorder of balance and cognition discoveredDecember 7, 2012 in Medicine & Health / Genetics

 The family of disorders known as ataxia can impair speech, balance and coordination, and have varying levels of severity.
 Scientists from the Universities of Oxford and Edinburgh have identified a new member of this group of conditions which is connected to 'Lincoln ataxia', so called because it was first found in the relatives of US President Abraham Lincoln.
 The results are published in the journal PLOS Genetics.